teklynk/twitch_shoutout/README.md

 - [https://twitch-shoutout.teklynk.dev](https://twitch-shoutout.teklynk.dev)
 - [https://twitch-shoutout.pages.dev](https://twitch-shoutout.pages.dev)

----

-## ⚠️ NOTICE
-**The Slider Feature is deprecated** and will be removed in a future version.
-This change allows us to simplify the codebase and focus on improving the Clips functionality.
-If you currently use the Slider overlay, please be aware that it will eventually be discontinued.

----

 ## Features
 *   **Clip Player:** Plays a random or recent clip from the shouted-out channel.
 *   **Queue System:** Multiple shout-outs go into a queue and play sequentially.